-If no drop appears, repeat step 2 'Check the flow' up to 6 times.
-If there is still no drop, change the needle and repeat step 2 'Check the flow' once more.
+If no drop appears, repeat step 2 'Check the flow with each new pen' up to 6 times.
+If there is still no drop, change the needle and repeat step 2 'Check the flow with each new pen' once more.